 I. E. Melhus Graduate Student Symposium

-Status: 2014 application process is now OPEN.Deadline: Applications must be submitted, per instructions below, by January 17, 2014.Award Amount: Four travel awards of at least $1,000 each will be presented to the selected presenters.Notification: Applicants will be notified by February 28, 2014, of the award results.
+Status: 2014 application process is now CLOSED.Deadline: Applications must be submitted, per instructions below, by January 31, 2014.(note that the deadline has been extended from January 17)Award Amount: Four travel awards of at least $1,000 each will be presented to the selected presenters.Notification: Applicants will be notified by February 28, 2014, of the award results.

 The APS Epidemiology Committee, in conjunction with financial support from the APS Foundation, is sponsoring the 14th I. E. Melhus Graduate Student Symposium, which will take place during the 2014 APS-CPS Joint Meeting.
 The symposium, entitled “New Contributions to Epidemiology and Plant Health" will feature four graduate student presentations, with travel awards for each presenter of at least $1,000.
 Presentations will highlight research on epidemiology and plant health.